dnwiebe/Simulino/README.md

 an `IncrementIp` with the instruction length in it; so probably we ought to have `IncrementIp` implied for all instructions that don't branch, calculate it based on `.length`, and then use `IncrementIp` events only for instructions that change the IP by some amount other than the length of the instruction.

+1. Some instructions have different latencies depending on which MCU they execute on.
+Currently there's no way to represent this in configuration.
+There should be.

 1. Code for the instructions needs to be a permanent part of Simulino, of course, or at the very least in a linked-in `.jar` file, but the question of which instructions are active members of the instruction set should be answered by